latextemplates/scientific-thesis-cover/README.md

 Institutions require a cover page and an affirmation at the end of the thesis.
 This work provides both.

-It stems from the [computer science institutes of the University of Stuttgart].
+It stems from the [computer science institutes of the University of Stuttgart], but is open to any university.

 In case you are looking for a **full thesis template** including a cover page and affirmation, please go to <https://github.com/latextemplates/scientific-thesis-template>.
+Please report issues concerning this package at the GitHub repository at <https://github.com/latextemplates/scientific-thesis-cover>.

 ## Features